 Saturated fats are more likely to increase cholesterol levels and increase the risk of atherosclerosis Atherosclerosis Atherosclerosis is a condition in which patchy deposits of fatty material (atheromas or atherosclerotic plaques) develop in the walls of medium-sized and large arteries, leading to reduced or... read more .
 Foods derived from animals commonly contain saturated fats, which tend to be solid at room temperature.
 Fats derived from plants commonly contain monounsaturated or polyunsaturated fatty acids, which tend to be liquid at room temperature.
 Palm and coconut oil are exceptions.
 They contain more saturated fats than other plant oils.

 Trans fats (trans fatty acids) are a different category of fat.
 They are man-made, formed by adding hydrogen atoms (hydrogenation) to monounsaturated or polyunsaturated fatty acids.
 Fats may be partially or fully hydrogenated (or saturated with hydrogen atoms).
-In the United States, the main dietary source of trans fats is partially hydrogenated vegetable oils, present in many commercially prepared foods.
+In the United States, the main dietary source of trans fats is partially hydrogenated vegetable oils, previously used in many commercially prepared foods.
 Consuming trans fats may adversely affect cholesterol levels in the body and may contribute to the risk of atherosclerosis Atherosclerosis Atherosclerosis is a condition in which patchy deposits of fatty material (atheromas or atherosclerotic plaques) develop in the walls of medium-sized and large arteries, leading to reduced or... read more .
+Because of this, the US Food and Drug Administration (FDA) has banned the use of trans fats in prepared foods, although small amounts may still be present.

 Fat in the diet